 For More Information

-The deadline for applications to the doctoral program, the master's program, and the joint master's program with women's and gender studies is Jan.
-15, 2013.
+The deadline for applications to the doctoral program, and the priority deadline for the master's program and joint master's program with women's, gender and sexuality studies, is January 15, 2017.

-For more information about the graduate programs or the application process, contact Director of Graduate Studies Janet McIntosh.
+For more information about the graduate programs or the application process, contact Director of Graduate Studies Jonathan Anjaria.

-In addition to the required admissions forms, transcripts, curriculum vita/resumeés, test results and letters of recommendation, applicants are required to submit a statement of purpose and a writing sample.
+In addition to the required admissions forms, transcript(s), curriculum vita/resumés, test results, and letters of recommendation, applicants are required to submit a statement of purpose and a writing sample.
 Following are some suggestions on their preparation:

 Statement of Purpose